 Howdy, open source game fans!
 In this week's edition of our open source games news, we take a look at the storied history of Lord of the Rings games, Borderlands 2 on Linux, and more!

-In this week's edition of our open source news roundup, we share news on virtual certifications from the Linux Foundation, Mesosphere partnering with Google, government and GitHub, and more!
+In this week's edition of our open source news roundup, we take a look at the Firefox OS streaming video, Arduino to sell 3D printers, and more!

 Using Audacity, you can quickly clean up audio file so that any background noise becomes tolerable.

 We're giving away eight two-day passes to All Things Open 2014.
 Read more on how to enter.

 We set another new record in September on Opensource.com bringing in 426,888 page views and 236,208 unique visits.
 We published 78 articles including 14 featured articles during our Back to School with Open Source series.